 Students may choose to complete this one-year certificate track or remain with us and continue on to the second-year program to move towards an associate’s or bachelor’s degree.

 The second-year of the College of Leadership is available for students who have completed the first year certificate program and wish to continue their training.
 In this second year, students go deeper into the study of leadership and theology as well as other courses in business, communication, and ministry.
 Second-year students are also required to participate in an internship throughout the year.
 These internships provide practical training in leadership and students are also given responsibilities within MSU to help lead and disciple the first-year class.

 All students in the associate degree program will have the opportunity to travel overseas for a period of time to work with ministries, businesses, or other areas related to where they feel God has called them.
 International students will have the opportunity to travel within the U.S.

 Entry into the associate degree program is selective and students must do well in the first-year program to be considered.

 After successfully completing two years of study at MSU, students may apply for the bachelor degree program.
 This track is even more selective than the associate, and only students who show a strong leadership ability and high spiritual maturity will be considered.

 In this degree track, spiritual and leadership studies become more challenging, and students are assigned leadership positions within MSU, MorningStar Ministries, or in other areas of approved placement.

-Students need 120 credits to complete the bachelor’s degree, and those who participate in one of the two electives in the previous two years can usually achieve these credits in three years rather than four.
+Students need 120 credits to complete the bachelor’s degree, and those who participate in one of the two majors in the previous two years can usually achieve these credits in three years rather than four.